 We’ve covered a lot of ground in this post, but what are the numbers?

-According to Pew Research, about 18% of households in the US have 1 parent who stays home.
-Thus, that means 1 in 5 families have a stay at home mom or dad.
+According to Pew Research Center, about 18% of households in the US have 1 parent who stays home.
+So, that means the number of stay-at-home moms or dads is 1 in 5 families.
+So way more than half of mothers do work outside the home.

 In real numbers, that’s about 11 million people.